 - When did you last change jobs?
 Why?

 - When did you last change companies?
 Why?

-- What aspect of your current job would you bring with you to a future gig?
+- What attributes of your current job would you bring to a future role?

 - What is your dream job?
 (Role, company, etc.)

 - What is a company you admire?
 What attributes do you admire?

 - Who is a leader that you admire?
 What are the qualities of that leader that you admire?